MCL Tear Shiloh, IL

 Diagnosing an MCL Tear in Shiloh, IL

 Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
-At Axes Physical Therapy, we have free injury evaluations in Shiloh, IL.
+At Axes Physical Therapy, we provide complimentary injury screenings in Shiloh, IL.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Shiloh, IL for MCL Tears